 - Finally, he computed the probability that a family tomb as “surprising” as the Talpiot tomb would be found in the vicinity of Jerusalem if the names are chosen at random.
 This probability was 1/655

 This is a rough explanation of what Feuerverger did.
 The actual computation is quite a bit more complicated than this.
-Feuerverger’s software (written in the freely available “R” statistical programming language) is now available on The Annals of Applied Statistics web site.
+Feuerverger’s software (written in the freely available “R” statistical programming language) was for a time available on The Annals of Applied Statistics web site.
+(But unfortunately, this is no longer available on the web.)
 To get a copy of the R language, visit www.r-project.org

 I have read through Feuerverger’s paper several times.
 While I have a few quibbles here and there, I think that the statistical method he has outlined is a valuable approach to this problem and other similar hard problems.